plsuwu/plsuwu/src/docs/writeups/devvortex.md

 [...]
 ```

-Our scan turns up an `/administrator/` endpoint, which holds a Joomla!
-CMS login:
+This scan winds up returning an `/administrator/` endpoint, which is always very interesting.
+The contents of this endpoint indicate the web application is running a Joomla!
+CMS under the hood:

 ![Untitled](/img/devvortex_img/Untitled.png)

-We can run `droopescan`, which informs us that the server is running version `4.2.6` of Joomla at the `/administrator/manifests/files/joomla.xml` endpoint.
+This means we can run `droopescan` to gather some more information; we know the server is running Joomla! version `4.2.6`, as indicated by the document at the
+`/administrator/manifests/files/joomla.xml` endpoint:

 ```bash
 $ ./droopescan scan joomla --url <http://dev.devvortex.htb>                                                                                                                                                       ✭